NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/bougainvillea-blossom-greater.md

 #========================================================#
 cssclass: h-line
 notetype: pf2e-item
-name: "bottled-catharsis-(minor)"
+name: "bougainvillea-blossom-greater"
-aliases: "Bottled Catharsis (Minor)"
+aliases: "Bougainvillea Blossom (Greater)"
-source: "Pathfinder Player Core 2"
+source: "Pathfinder #202: Severed at the Root"
-pg: ""
+pg: "78"
-rarity: ""
+rarity: "uncommon"
-trait01: "alchemical"
+trait01: "catalyst"
 trait02: "consumable"
-trait03: "elixir"
+trait03: "magical"
-trait04: "healing"
+trait04: ""
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
-level: 2
+level: 11
 weight: L
-value: "5"
+value: "300"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` (manipulate)  * * *  This drink unlocks a flood of emotions that helps reset your mental state.
-When you drink this elixir, the elixir attempts to counteract at 1st-rank and has a +6 counteract modifier each effect on you that has the emotion trait or is inflicting the [[Conditions/Stupefied|Stupefied]] condition on you, using the listed counteract rank and modifier."
+activate: "Cast a Spell (add 1 action)"
+description: "This pink flower has long, slender thorns along the stem.
+The flower can be used as a catalyst when casting an [[Entangling Flora]] spell, which causes the affected plants to sprout long thorns and vibrant pink blossoms.
+The area becomes hazardous terrain, dealing the 3 piercing damage to an enemy each time it enters an affected square."
 powerTitle1:
 actionEconomy1:
 type1: